zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Timeline Guide.md

 ---
-title: "Timeline Guide"
+title: 'Timeline Guide'
-description: "The most needed skill to do Gen 7 RNG with custom firmware"
+description: 'The most needed skill to do Gen 7 RNG with custom firmware'
-slug: "retail-usum-timeline"
+slug: 'retail-usum-timeline'
 ---

 ## Tools